-Q: What is the schedule for clearing of priority crosswalks and wheelchair ramps?
+Q: What is the schedule for clearing priority crosswalks and wheelchair ramps?

-A: Crosswalk snow removal is begun with the Isthmus Pedestrian Corridor being taken care of first along with the School/Handicap crosswalk list.
-8 crews, citywide, are assigned for 3 consecutive nights to begin crosswalk snow removal.
-Crosswalk snow removal continues throughout the normal workday as well.
-Crosswalk snow removal continues until the entire City has been checked.
-(This process takes 3-4 weeks to complete.
-When there's a storm, we clear City-owned sidewalks and the School/Handicap Crosswalk lists are maintained during regular business hours during a storm.
+Removal begins with the Isthmus Pedestrian Corridor and the School/Handicap crosswalks.
+We assign eight crews citywide for three consecutive nights to begin this removal.
+Crosswalk snow removal continues throughout the regular workday as well.
+Crosswalk snow removal continues until crews check the entire City.
+This process takes 3-4 weeks to complete.
+When there's a storm, we clear City-owned sidewalks and the School/Handicap crosswalks during regular business hours.

 Q: What can I do about snowplows that block my driveway with snow?

-Q: What do I do if I'm not going to be home for an extended period of time and there is a snowfall?
+Q: What do I do if I'm not going to be home for an extended period and there is a snowfall?

-A: If the homeowner is not at home, or is otherwise unable to clear snow, they must get someone to shovel their sidewalk.
+If you are not at home or you otherwise cannot clear snow, you must get someone to shovel for you.

 Q: What does the City of Madison do about snow & ice during the winter?

-A: Here are the City of Madison Procedures for Snow & Ice Control.
+Here are the City of Madison's Procedures for Snow & Ice Control.